-Use of a Tickler
+Use of a Tickler (Alert)

-The specialist will use a tickler file, either in MEDS or manually, as appropriate, to control cases with income that will affect eligibility or Medicaid income for a future month.
+The specialist will use a tickler file, either in MEDS as an alert or manually, as appropriate, to control cases with income that will affect eligibility or Medicaid income for a future month.
 A tickler must be set for the month prior to the month of receipt of the income to handle the case to either adjust Medicaid Income or issue a Notice of Adverse Action.

-200.11 INCOME COMPUTATIONS
+200A.11 INCOME COMPUTATIONS